juneau2721/ps_211_discussion/ps211_fall2025_discussion_quickz.md

 *(Works better on computers than phones)*

 - Some qs are exam-level difficulty, others emphasize big-picture concepts
-- Please practice writing your FIRSTNAME L. in all caps
+- Please practice writing your FIRSTNAME LASTNAME in all caps
 - 🎁 Yes, there will be prizes.